-- The painting is oil on an oak panel.
-It was painted over an underdrawing of Saint Christopher carrying Christ across a river. - The figures are crowded together and shown in a very narrow picture plane giving a sense of claustrophobia, oppression and domination.
+- The figures are crowded together and shown in a very narrow picture plane giving a sense of claustrophobia, oppression and domination.
 The four evil-looking figures crowd round a meek and gentle Christ.
 Christ is the only figure looking out asking us to share in his suffering. - The painting is based on descriptions from all the Gospels.
-For example, Christ is wearing a white robe based on a mistranslation of St. Luke's Gospel.
-In the King James Bible it is a 'gorgeous robe'.
-The crescent on the hood of the figure at the lower left may refer to the Ottoman Empire (c.
+For example, Christ is wearing a white robe based on one meaning of the Greek word lampros, in the King James Bible it is translated as a 'gorgeous robe' (Matthew 27:28 describes it as scarlet and John 19:2 as purple). - The crescent on the hood of the figure at the lower left may refer to the Ottoman Empire (c.
 1299-1922/23) which in Bosch's time included Judea.
 He also has a yellow star of the Jews.
-In the underdrawing this man is spitting. - The man in the lower right may be tearing Christ's garments in reference to the Chief Priest tearing his own garments (or Christ's, the Vulgate may be ambiguous, St. Mark XIV:63, "Then the high-priest rending his garments, saith What need we
+In the underdrawing this man is spitting. - The man in the lower right may be tearing Christ's garments in reference to the Chief Priest tearing his own garments (or Christ's, the Vulgate may be ambiguous, St. Mark XIV:63, "Then the high-priest rending his garments, saith What need we any further witnesses?"). - The two men at the top are soldiers as they are wearing pieces of armour.
+One has an arrow tied in his headdress.
+Such arrows were used by hunters to hamstring and cripple animals.
+He is using a gauntlet to protect his hands from the crown of thorns which has already started to penetrate Christ's scalp.
+The other wears a spiked collar of the type put on hunting dogs perhaps in reference to Psalm 21:17 'For many dogs have encompassed me'.
+The oak leaves may refer to pagan nature rituals.